 You can read more of my thoughts after the gallery.

 Exeter’s Magdalen Road runs due east, slightly south of the city centre.
 It has a village feel, lined with small shops, restaurants and cafés, and well worth the short stroll from the centre.
-This is particularly true given the presence of the Magdalen Road Bakery, a modest spot on the north side of the road.
+This is particularly true given the presence of the Uprising Bakehouse, a modest spot on the north side of the road.
 There’s a recessed door on the left, with the remainder of the front taken up by three tall, wooden-framed windows, beneath which is a solitary bench.

 Looking at the windows, you get your first clue: on the right, next to the stacked loaves of bread and trays of pastries, there’s an EK-43 grinder and a La Marzocco Linea espresso machine.
 Stepping inside, you’re assailed by a wave of competing odours: freshly-baked bread mingles with freshly-ground coffee, while from the back, whatever’s cooking sizzles away on the counter-top hob.